HRClab/SimInterface/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SimInterface's documentation!
+SimInterface Documentation
 ========================================

 Oh hey!
 This is the documentation for the SimInterface, a Python package for simulation and control.
+The package, and its documentation, are very much "Work in Progress", so this will likely change drastically on a regular basis.

 .. toctree::
    :maxdepth: 4